foobuzz/todo/doc/guide.md

 This turns coloring off.

-`palette` indicates how to print the colors.
+The `palette` key indicates how to print the colors.
 3 values are recognized:

- - `8` instruct to use the 8 primary colors
+ - `8` instruct to use a palette of 8 colors

  - `xterm-256` instruct to use the xterm color palette, made of 256 colors

  - `rgb` instruct to use true colors

 Support for these palettes varies among terminals. `8` is supported virtually everywhere, `xterm-256` on xterm, `rgb` only on some advanced terminals.
 Using a palette not supported by your terminal can result in no color at all, wrong colors, or scrambled text.
+The default is `8`.

 The following keys can be used to customize the color of the different parts of the `todo` command output: `id`, `context`, `deadline` and `priority`.
+Accepted values for colors are described in the [Reference](https://github.com/foobuzz/todo/blob/master/doc/reference.md#color-format

 Here's an example of a complete configuration file:

-**.toduhrc**
+**~/.toduhrc**

 	[App]
 	editor = emacs